 Classified rates are preferable to assessment adjustments as a means of shifting the tax burden because they retain the transparency and accountability of a market value tax base.
 The major criticism of classification is also its principal political attraction: the lack of accountability inherent in increasing the tax burden on owners not well represented in the voting population.
-Heavy tax burdens on commercial and industrial property can introduce horizontal inequities and discourage businesses from locating or Classified tax rates can shift the tax burden from residences to business and industrial properties. expanding in the jurisdiction.
+Heavy tax burdens on commercial and industrial property can introduce horizontal inequities and discourage businesses from locating or expanding in the jurisdiction.
 A perception of unfair tax shifts of this type led the British government to nationalize the taxation of business property in 1988.